 - Previous clot or close relative with a history

-- People over 40 but > risk over 80 years
+- People over 40, but greater risk over 80 years

-- Having had an operation in the past 2 months
+- Having had an operation in the past two months

 - Broken leg in a plaster